 Specific humidity

 The modeled and observed specific humidity time series is shown in the plot below.
-The WRF model performs well at predicting the specific humidity especially during the cooler portions of the year, however, there is a slight high bias in the model simulation during the warmer months especially during June and July for Domain 1.
-The performance of the WRF model for Domain 2 in the lower plot is significantly better during the warmer months.
+The WRF model performs well at predicting the specific humidity especially during the cooler portions of the year, however, there is a slight high bias in the model simulation during the warmer months especially during June and July for domain 1.
+The performance of the WRF model for domain 2 in the lower plot is significantly better during the warmer months.